Shamin Abas: Who Is Matt Lauer’s New Girlfriend?

 Shamin Abas is making headlines for her relationship with Matt Lauer.
-The fallen Today Show anchor has been spotted with the beautiful brunette several times over the past month, and she is being called the new lady in his life just a few months after he was hit with rape allegations by former colleague Brooke Nevils.
+The fallen Today Show anchor has been spotted with the beautiful brunette several times over the past month.
+She is being called the new lady in his life just a few months after he was hit with rape allegations by former colleague Brooke Nevils.

-While her new relationship with the controversial former NBC star has her in the headlines, there’s a lot more to know about the glamorous Shamin Abas besides her dating life.
+While her new relationship with the controversial former NBC star has her in the headlines, there’s a lot more to know about the glamorous Abas besides her dating life.

 She Runs A Luxury Marketing Firm In New York City

-Abas, 50, is the President of Shamin Abas Ultra-Luxury Brand Marketing & Business Development.
-According to her LinkedIn page, Abas has been head of the high-end firm since June 2005, when she launched the business from her kitchen table, and is “hands-on and at the helm of every project.”
+Abas, 50, is the president of Shamin Abas Ultra-Luxury Brand Marketing & Business Development.
+According to her LinkedIn page, Abas has been head of the high-end firm since June 2005, when she launched the business from her kitchen table.
+She is reportedly “hands-on and at the helm of every project.”

-Abas’ luxury PR and marketing firm partners with the famous Hamptons golf club The Bridge (where gold-loving Lauer is presumed to be a member) on the club’s annual, invitation-only classic car exhibition.
-Other Ultra-Brand Marketing & Development clients include Ferrari North America, the International Polo Club, and Fiji Water.
+Abas’ luxury PR and marketing firm partners with the famous Hamptons golf club The Bridge — where gold-loving Lauer is presumed to be a member — on the club’s annual, invitation-only classic car exhibition.
+Other Shamin Abas Ultra-Brand Marketing & Development clients include Ferrari North America, the International Polo Club and Fiji Water.

-Abas is a bit of a workaholic.
-In an interview with the Palm Beach Post she once said, “My dream day is to eat lunch at my desk because I just don’t want to stop going.
+Abas is reportedly a bit of a workaholic.
+In an interview with the Palm Beach Post, she once said, “My dream day is to eat lunch at my desk because I just don’t want to stop going.
 If I can be here from 8 to 8, I’m very happy.”

 View this post on Instagram